 Ham Pot Pie Ingredients

-- Bone-in Ham- This is a perfect recipe for leftover ham, but you can find it in the grocery store if you don’t have any.
-I like to buy pork ham shank ham.
+- Bone-in Ham- This is a perfect recipe for leftover ham, but you can also buy pork shank ham.
 The pieces are small enough to use the whole thing to make this recipe.

 - Potatoes– cubed potatoes make this stew very hearty and are part of the traditional recipe.

 - Carrots and celery– are my additions.
-The traditional recipe does not call for them, but I feel better adding a bit of veggie, making the stew look and taste better.
+The traditional recipe does not call for them, but I like adding some veggies to make the stew look and taste better.

 - Flour and eggs– are used to make an “eggy” dough, much like an egg noodle dough.
 Do not make the dough too stiff or dry, or the noodle squares will be tough.